The Place beyond the Pines

 The Place beyond the Pines is a determined fable.
 The film struggles with pace after the first blistering section, actively getting slower as it goes on, and becoming almost unbearable in the last few minutes.
 If all the morals and hang-ups of the protagonists had not been signposted early on in their development, the film may have been more absorbing.
 As the credits roll, the opening shots of the carnival, the flickering lights, the long tracking shot, the excitement, the tension, all seem a lifetime ago.

-The Place beyond the Pines is released in cinemas on 12th April 2013.
+The Place beyond the Pines is released nationwide on 12th April 2013.

 Watch the trailer for The Place Beyond the Pines here: